Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 └─────────┘

-int *p = malloc(sizeof(int)); // ask for 4 bytes on the heap
+int *p = malloc(sizeof(int)); // 4 bytes on the heap

-*p = 42; // write 42 into that address
+*p = 42; // write 42 there

 free(p); // give it back